-Meticulous documentation is an important aspect of forensic work. casework, the scientist's knowledge of case circumstance (and therefore their ability to discern potential significance) may be limited.
+Meticulous documentation is an important aspect of forensic work.
+In casework, the scientist's knowledge of case circumstance (and therefore their ability to discern potential significance) may be limited.
 It is also common to be called upon to testify months, or even years, after processing evidence for a given case.
-Careful observation and detailed note-taking will not only refresh the scientist's memory and provide support for the conclusion in the laboratory report, but might also provide additional information not thought to have been important at the time of evidence processing.
-General laboratory policies regarding case record and retention are described in the ISP Forensic Services Quality/Procedure Manual. note packet is considered complete when the analyst signs the report and submits the packet to be reviewed.
-Electronic documentation (eg. electropherograms and tables of results) are considered stored at this time.
-Any changes to the electronic documentation required after this point (typically on or after the review date documented in the note packet) will be made either by hand on the hard copy (initialed and dated by the analyst), or by changing the electronic version, reprinting and making a notation on the new hard copy as to the changes made.
-The new printed copy will bear the date the changes were made/reprinted.
+Careful observation and detailed note-taking will not only refresh the scientist's memory and provide support for the condition in the laboratory report, but might also provide additional information not thought to have been important at the time of evidence processing.
+General laboratory policies regarding case record and retention are described in the ISP Forensic Services QualGry/Procedure Manual.